ix24/ix24.github.io/README.md

 ### Connect

 Available port sizes are 10GbE, 25GbE, 40GbE, 50GbE, and 100GbE.
-400GbE will be available when eqipment allows.
+400GbE will be available when equipment allows.

 ### Fees